BenjaminHornbeck6/BlizzardBoard/README.md

 # What themes work?

-Most snowboard themes should work with the stable build but the non stable build requires the icon naming scheme to be -large.png
+Most snowboard themes should work

 # Adding Themes

-To add themes just share the .theme to the BlizzBoard app or inside the BlizzBoard app tap import
+To add themes just share the .theme to the BlizzBoard app

 # Setting Themes